qinjinjia/ec601_Code-Review/Code Review by Qinjin Jia/Code Reivew by Qinjin Jia.md

   |**The Reviewer**| :boy: **Qinjin Jia** qjia@bu.edu   :point_right:[@github/qinjinjia](https://github.com/qinjinjia)

 ## Overall
+ This is an interesting project.
+This project is essentially a social/recreational application which gives information of all the events  (public/private) happening in the local vicinity of the user on a real-time basis.

+ The Github Repository of the Project **[Go & Meet](https://github.com/kev5/Go-Meet)** is abundant and there is a ReadMe file in the repository.

  GitHub file structure and directory structure and if it is clearly understandable.

 ##